dexplo/dataframe_image/README.md

 If do not have Chrome installed or cannot get it to work properly, you can alternatively use matplotlib to convert the DataFrames to images.
 Select this option by setting the `table_conversion` parameter to `'matplotlib'`.

-## Publish to Medium

-You can publish your notebooks as Medium blog posts by installing the [`jupyter_to_medium`](https://github.com/dexplot/jupyter_to_medium) package.

 ## Just Export DataFrames

 You can export DataFrames directly as images from the DataFrame object itself.
-Import both pandas and dataframe_image and you will now have access to the `dfi` special accessor.
+Import both pandas and dataframe_image and you will have access to the `dfi` special accessor.
 Use the `export` method to save the DataFrame as an image in a specific location.

 ```python
 >>> import pandas as pd